alan-turing-institute/PatientExploreR/README.md

 ### Credentials

-You must set the following as environment variables
+You must set the following environment variables (substituting in your values as appropriate)

 ```
 export EXPLORER_PATH_TO_DRIVER='/path/to/dir/containing/drivers/'